-ULTIMATE LEVEL OF TRUTH™ – If frontline employees fail to acquire, create, retain, and extend enough paying customers at a profit, then, regardless of the systems, culture, strategy, talents, resources, or products, the entire operation will crumble.
+ULTIMATE LEVEL OF TRUTH™ – If frontline employees fail to acquire, create, retain, and extend enough customers at a profit, then, regardless of the systems, culture, strategy, skills, resources, or products, the entire operation will crumble.
 In the case of a design-thinking approach toward product development, a high level of customer engagement can make all the difference.

 For your convenience, we’ve divided the homepage into four color-coded sections: